james-lawlor/james-lawlor.github.io/biotrain-2023/index.md

 **Webpage Updates**
 - 05/23/2023:
-  - Deployed website for 2023
+  - Deployed website for 2023.
 - Changes from last year:
-  -
+  - Restored course order to day 1 - unix; day 2 - R.
+  - Changed data download instructions to command line w/ walk through.
+  - Updated links to carpentries lessons.

 **Logistics**: The Bootcamp is Wednesday, May 31, 2023 and Thursday, June 1, 2023 (two half-days) in the Chan Teaching Lab on the second floor of the Paul Propst Center (800 Hudson Way) from 8:00am - 12:15pm each day.